wp-plugins/diarypress/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.1 =
+Made big improvements to code quality and user login screen.
+Now much easier to use, no more messing with splash.php

 = 2.0 =
 Made big improvements to code quality and user login screen.
 Now much easier to use, no more messing with splash.php